 - Take the MCAT in either Spring of your junior year or that following summer.
 Take the DAT in the summer after your junior year.

 - Submit your application to medical or dental school during the summer between your junior and senior years.

-Selecting your pre-professional path
+Select your pre-professional path

-Graduate work: The colleges of chiropractic generally confer simultaneously their own bachelor’s degree upon completion of 120 semester hours (counting those earned at Anderson University) and the Doctor of Chiropractic after completion of the four-year curriculum.
+Graduate work: The colleges of chiropractic medicine generally confer simultaneously their own bachelor’s degree upon completion of 120 semester hours (counting those earned at Anderson University) and the Doctor of Chiropractic after completion of the four-year curriculum.

 Graduate work: Dental schools provide a four-year curriculum and confer a Doctorate of Dentistry degree upon graduation.

 Allopathic & Osteopathic